marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 ### What _not_ to use ###

 Many years ago Microsoft used to ship a GUI tool for viewing dependencies, `depends.exe`.
-This tool was later made freely available from its own website &#91;Dependency Walker&#93;.
+This tool was later made freely available from its own website [Dependency Walker](https://www.dependencywalker.com/).
 Unfortunately the website stopped updating at version 2.2 which reports under "What is New in Version 2.2" that it covers "...
 Updated internal information about known OS versions, build numbers, and flags up to the Vista RC1 build."
 (The tool's "About" page proudly reports that it was built on 29 Aug 2006!)
 Microsoft's web site recommends using this tool only on Windows 8 or before.
 Many people do still try to use this tool, but it has not stood the test of time very well.
 In particular, recent versions of Windows have added "API Set" functionality which is effectively a way to provide a platform-dependent virtual alias for a real DLL.
 These 'virtual DLLs' cause various problems for older tools that are completely unaware of their existence, like `depends`, and attempt to process them like normal DLL names.

 For example, if I try to run depends.exe 2.2.6000 on Windows 11 to look at the dependencies for `DllNotFound.exe` there are two problems.
 Firstly it takes over eight minutes to run on my computer (with one thread being 100% busy) and secondly, while it does successfully report that the `MissingDll` is missing, it _also_ reports numerous false positives: